 Thank you for visiting this page and being curious about how to create more of the life, and the world, that you want to live in.
 I am passionate about supporting individuals and communities in reaching their full creative potential of liberation at all steps of their journey.
 In my coaching and organizing practices alike I encourage my clients to connect with themselves and their natural creative gifts to cultivate more balance and authenticity.

 When I was young I connected deeply to the forest near my house.
 I marveled at its beauty and abundance, like a perfect work of art.
 I observed how everything was in a constant balancing act and beings used their niches to produce their unique artful phenomena.
 Since then, the line between art and nature, and therefore my creative process, blurred.
 A fellow artist, Binah Zing, encouraged me living life like a master art piece and to embrace the full color, depth and magic available to me.

 In addition to 15 years of experiencing organizing beautiful spaces for creative lives, I have 10 years of experience helping people create beauty, justice and community world-wide.
-Through world travels, art business, organizing (homes, community spaces and grassroots efforts), performance and activism, I have supported many people and organizations to realize their dreams and full potential in fun, playful and art-infused exploration.
+Through world travels, art business, organizing (homes, community spaces and grassroots efforts), performance and activism, I have supported many people and organizations to realize their dreams and full potential in fun, playful and creativity-infused exploration.
 I am particularly grateful for my service at MESD Outdoor School program, Occupy Portland University & "Our School," Community Supported Everything, and residency at Tryon Life Community Farm.
-Volunteer work at P:ear, a non-profit serving houseless and transitional youth, the Independent Publishing Resources Center (IPRC), and Respond to Racism in LO inspire me to provide quality and equitable service to people from all layers of society.
+Volunteer work at P:ear, a non-profit serving houseless and transitional youth, the Independent Publishing Resources Center (IPRC), and Respond to Racism in LO inspire me to provide quality and equitable service to people from all intersections of society.